Skip to main content

 Key

-The key is autogenerated based on the other secret components, following this convention (see Type).
+The key is auto-generated based on the other secret components, following this convention (see Type).

 • Repository: <org>/<repo>/<name>